shreyapatil9480/ba-analysis-demo/README.md

 - **analysis.ipynb** – A Jupyter notebook that performs exploratory data analysis, visualizes key relationships, and builds a logistic regression model to predict project success.
 - **requirements.txt** – List of Python libraries used.

+## Objective

+This repository demonstrates analytical skills by generating a synthetic portfolio dataset, performing exploratory data analysis, and building predictive models.
+It's tailored for showcasing capabilities relevant to business analysts, program managers, and data analysts roles.

 ## Synthetic Dataset

 The dataset includes the following columns: